-A committee is a Board Committee only if its existence and charge come from the Board.
+A committee is a Board Committee only if its existence and charge come from the Board, it has two (2) or more members, and a majority of its members are Board members.
 Unless otherwise stated, a committee ceases to exist as soon as its task is complete.
-A minimum of one member of the Board shall serve on each Board Committee as a voting member pursuant to the APC Bylaws requirement.
-The Chief Executive Officer or his/her designate will serve as a nonvoting member of each committee.
+A minimum of two members of the Board shall serve on each Board Committee as a voting member pursuant to the APC Bylaws requirement and in accordance with the Texas Nonprofit Corporation Act.
+Non-Board committees require a minimum of one member of the Board.
+The Chief Executive Officer or his/her designate will serve as a non-voting member of each committee.